-Nowadays, maritime transportation becomes one of the most important to the trade and industry of many countries.
-In any transportation, safety must be the main concern.
-As seawater is dynamic, the navigation happens to be difficult without any equipment or guidance such as Global Positioning System (GPS) and Electronic Chart Display and Information System (ECDIS).
+The sea moves: the land usually stays still.
+As seawater is dynamic, vessel navigation will be difficult without any equipment or guidance such as Global Positioning System (GPS), Nautical Chart, Electronic Chart Display and Information System (ECDIS) or even any of the aid to navigation system.
 ECDIS are rapidly gaining popular acceptance as powerful for increasing navigational safety and augmenting situational awareness.
 However, most of the ECDIS do not represents the actual depth of water.
-It is the goal of this study to develop a system that will be able to update the water depth depending on tidal levels at given date and time, with various size of vessels draft and determines locations of the sea that is safe for vessels to sail through.
-Although there are several factors that should be taken into account to ensure adequate under keel clearance, this study only take the draft of the vessel as a main factor.
-Other factors that may cause the changes in under keel clearance are excluded.
-This system was developed using Microsoft Visual Basic 6.0 and Map Objects 2.0 to visualize the spatial data and with tidal data prediction in Microsoft Access database.
+It is the goal of this study to develop a system that will be able to update the water depth depending on tidal levels at given date and time, with various sizes of vessels draft and determines locations of the sea that is safe for vessels to sail through.
+Although there are several factors that should be taken into account to ensure the under keel clearance is adequate, this study focuses on the draft only as a main factor.
+Other factors that may cause the changes in under keel clearance are excluded .This system was developed using Microsoft Visual Basic 6.0, and Map Objects 2.0 to visualize the spatial data and with tidal data prediction in Microsoft Access database.
 Therefore, users without Geographic Information System (GIS) exposure can easily use this system.
-Mapping technique in GIS added an excellent visualizing, which can provide information in decision-making in order to know the right passage without jeopardize the vessels.
-The result of this system is the map location of the sea that has sufficient depth levels for vessels with different sizes to sail through.
+Mapping technique in GIS added an excellent visualizing, which can provide information in decision making in order to know the right passage without jeopardize the vessels.
+The output of this system is a map showing locations of the sea that has sufficient depth levels for vessels with different sizes to sail through.
 Safe depths are marked as blue points and locations without safe depths are marked with red points.
-For planning purposes, calculation of tide can be made and this will produce a graph showing the times of sufficient tide in blue and times of insufficient tide in red.
-The benefit of this system would be an improvement in port safety because the actual depth of water and safely navigable area for a vessel of particular draft is displayed on the system in real time.
+For planning purposes, tide required calculation can be made and this will produce a graph showing the times of sufficient tide in blue and times of insufficient tide in red.
+The result, while still requiring work (especially on ship navigation), would be an improvement in port safety because the actual depth of water and safely navigable area for a vessel of particular draft is displayed on the system in real time and can be of assistance especially at tidal restriction area.

-Keywords: navigational aid, dynamic tides
+Keywords: Navigational, under keel clearance, dynamic tides.

-1.0 INTRODUCTION
+1.0 Introduction

-Basically, every vessel sailing in or out from port will used special path which is call channel.
+Normally, every vessel sailing in or out from port will used special path which is call channel.
 The channel is provided by the port management.
-Typically, a channel is dredged to a defined depth so that it has a minimum depth of water to ensure the safety for every vessel.
-This channel is maintain by the port management through dredging works once in every six or three months depending on the sedimentation movement at the area.
-However, there is certain area the channel is not provided because the natural depth of the area is adequate for vessel safety as well as the channel itself (e.g. Port Klang).
-In normal practice there will be pilotage services for any vessel entering or departing from the anchorages area to the port berth and vice-versa.
+Typically, a channel is dredged to a defined depth.
+Therefore, the channel has a minimum depth of water to ensure the safety for every vessel.
+This channel maintain by the port management through dredging works once in three or six months depending on the sedimentation movement at the area.
+However, there is certain area the channel does not provided because the natural depths of the area are adequate for vessel safety as well as the channel itself (e.g. Port Klang).
+Normally, there will be pilotage services for any vessel entering or departing from the anchorages area to the port berth and vice-versa.